xsddz/markdown-viewer-extension/README.md

 **Q: Which theme suits me?**
 A: Business reports → Business · Academic papers → Academic · Technical docs → Technical · Chinese docs → Songti/Mixed

+**Q: What's the difference between Vega and Mermaid?**
+A: **Mermaid** is for flowcharts, architecture diagrams, and other schematic diagrams; **Vega/Vega-Lite** is for data visualization like sales charts, financial reports, and other data-driven business charts.
+They complement each other for different scenarios.

+**Q: How to create charts with Vega-Lite?**
+A: Use ````vega-lite` code block in Markdown with JSON format chart specification.
+See [Vega-Lite official examples](https://vega.github.io/vega-lite/examples/).

 ---